About Us

 The Cabo Rojo National Wildlife Refuge was originally home to the Foreign Broadcast Information Service (FBIS) in Puerto Rico.
 The FBIS was an open-source intelligence service run by the U.S. Central Intelligence Agency (CIA) from 1941-2004.
 The purpose of this facility was to monitor, translate, and disseminate radio broadcasts from selected foreign countries.

-The refuge was established in 1974, when 587 acres of land were obtained from the CIA as an upland buffer for the Cabo Rojo Salt Flats (a potential Western Hemisphere Shorebird reserve) and as a potential habitat for migratory birds.
+The refuge was established in 1974, when 587 acres of land were obtained from the CIA as an upland buffer for the Cabo Rojo Salt Flats (a potential Western Hemisphere Shorebird reserve), and as a potential habitat for migratory birds.
 However, U.S. Fish and Wildlife Service did not have a presence on the refuge until 1978 when the first manager was hired.
 In 1999 the Service purchased 1,269 acres of salt flats, mangrove fringes, and uplands from the Carrera family to protect important shorebird habitat.
 The refuge currently consists of 1,856 acres.
-The Cabo Rojo Salt Flats (part of the Cabo Rojo NWR) are managed by USFWS but the salt harvesting is operated by a private entity.
+The Cabo Rojo Salt Flats (part of the Cabo Rojo NWR) are managed by USFWS, but the salt harvesting is operated by a private entity.

 The water levels at the Salt Flats are managed with the needs of shorebirds in mind.
 Afterall, this area is considered the most important stopover for migratory birds and shorebirds in the entire Eastern Caribbean.
 Migratory birds use the refuge during the cooler months while resident bird species are present year-round.
 However, the water levels are also controlled considering the requirements for the commercial salt-harvesting process.
-The salt mining industry in the Cabo Rojo Salt Flats is the first industry in Puerto Rico's history and preserving the socioeconomic value and historical culture of the land is also of great importance.
+The salt mining industry in the Cabo Rojo Salt Flats is the first industry in Puerto Rico's history.
+Preserving the socioeconomic value and historical culture of the land is also of great importance.

 For centuries, the native Taínos collected salt for different purposes.
 When the Spaniards arrived, salt mining became an economic and industrial endeavor.
 On July 25th, 1511, the Spanish crown authorized the exploitation of the salt production industry.
 Multiple confrontations arose between powerful European nations during the XVII and XVIII centuries.
 Fights over this valuable land and resource ensued.
 These struggles were also among the Puerto Rican inhabitants.

 In 1769, residents of the town of Aguada fought against the Cabo Rojo Salt Flats workers in an attempt to take control of the Salt Flats.
 Since then, the people of Cabo Rojo are often referred to as “mata con hacha’’ or “those who kill with axes”, and the beach in which the battle took place is known as “El Combate” or “The Combat”.
-Throughout the XIX and XX centuries hundreds of people worked at the Salt Flats under extreme conditions.
+Throughout the XIX and XX centuries, hundreds of people worked at the Salt Flats under extreme conditions.
 This led to a strike in 1939, marking an important event in the Puerto Rican labor movement.
 After 1940, salt production began to decline due to the increasing popularity of refrigeration.
 However, the Cabo Rojo Salt Flats continued operating, primarily for agricultural and pharmaceutical purposes.
 This production of salt is essential for the balance of the Salt Flat ecosystem which in turn is crucial for migratory and resident bird species.

 Our Habitats